Death of Nqobile Nzuza: Death

-Police admitted to shooting Nzuza, and another resident who was wounded, but claimed they were acting in self-defence.
+Police admitted to shooting Nzuza besides another resident who was wounded, but claimed they were acting in self-defence.
 Representatives of Abahlali baseMjondolo said it was the fault of the police.

 Aftermath

 The death caused significant controversy.
-When Bandile Mdlalose visited Nzuza's family, she was arrested.
+When Bandile Mdlalose, then General Secretary of Abahlali baseMjondolo, visited Nzuza's family, she was arrested.
 There were a range of letters and statements on the matter by well-known US based academics such as Noam Chomsky and Anglican Bishop Rubin Phillip.

 Chomsky wrote a letter to the Mail & Guardian newspaper in Johannesburg along with other signatories, which included Slavoj Zizek, Judith Butler and John Holloway.
 They urged Jacob Zuma, President of South Africa and James Nxumalo, the local Mayor to put an end to the violent attacks on activists and their homes.

 Conviction

 In 2018 a Cato Manor police officer, Phumlani Ndlovu, was convicted of murder and was sentenced to ten years in prison.
 The trial lasted 5 years.
 Nzuza's family declared themselves unhappy with the verdict.